Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 'A conservative Macron or Trudeau'

 "The ÖVP is an extremely complex organization, dependent on municipal and regional bodies," said Filzmaier.
-"He consolidated decision-making functions under the party leader, namely, himself.
-That's not to say he's given himself extreme powers, but it has given him a bigger say over who runs for the ÖVP at the national election."
+"He consolidated decision-making functions under the party leader, namely, himself."

-Filzmaier also downplayed concerns that Kurz is seeking to become some sort of anti-immigrant nationalist leader in the vein of Hungary's Viktor Orban or the US' Donald Trump, stressing that the young politician is ardently pro-EU.
+Filzmaier also downplayed concerns that Kurz is seeking to become some sort of anti-immigrant nationalist leader in the vein of Hungary's prime minister, Viktor Orban, or the US president, Donald Trump, stressing that the young politician is ardently pro-EU.

-"He sees himself more as a conservative Emmanuel Macron or Justin Trudeau," Filzmaier said.
+"He sees himself more as a conservative Emmanuel Macron or Justin Trudeau," Filzmaier said ahead of Kurz's election.
 "He hasn't started his own party like Macron, but he has tried to make his changes in the ÖVP look like a new movement.
 And it's working.
-Before he took over party leadership in the spring, the ÖVP was lagging in third place at 20 percent in the polls.
+Before he took over the party's leadership in the spring, the ÖVP was lagging in third place at 20 percent in the polls.
 Now, it's in first place at over 30 percent."

 Possible boon for far-right populists